 - Where are they located?

-- How does a typical weekday and weekend look like for them?
+- What does a typical weekday and weekend look like for them?

 - What activities do they engage in when they’re not working?

 For the best exposure and results, ask yourself if you’ll be reaching the right kind of people before choosing a marketing platform.

 Looking at your target audience will ensure you’re spending your time and money on the right things.
 And that applies to all marketing activities, whether you’re considering exhibiting at a trade show, trying a new social media platform or attending a local networking event.

 Read more about how to define your small business’s target market.